Asbestos in the Workplace

 A number of occupations carry high risks for asbestos exposure.
 Not everyone who worked in these fields will develop asbestos-related diseases, but the highest numbers are among employees in worked in the following areas:

-Contractors/Construction Workers - The construction industry was one of the largest users of asbestos-containing products.
-From insulation to drywall tape, from stucco to wallboard - construction workers faced asbestos no matter where they turned, both in home and commercial building projects.
+The construction industry was one of the largest users of asbestos-containing products.
+From insulation to drywall tape, from stucco to wallboard, construction workers faced asbestos in home and commercial building projects.